Waterways

 Duck Lake in the Fall - Photo courtesy of Bob Follett

-There is a fish ladder on the east end of Duck Lake that was built by the SouthShore developers for the U.S. Army Corps of Engineers as mitigation for other culvert work done on Spring Creek (Application number 91-35-18SA).
+Parcel Q fish ladder on the east end of Duck Lake was built by the SouthShore developers for the U.S. Army Corps of Engineers as mitigation for other culvert work done on Spring Creek (Application number 91-35-18SA).
 The ladder allows fish to migrate, each spring, from the large lake up to the small lake and up Spring Creek to spawn.

 Stream between Silver Springs and Willow Creek in Spring of 1984